LayerFolding/Layer-Folding/models/README.md

-Pre-trained models would be download from [here](https://github.com/chenyaofo/pytorch-cifar-models)
+Pre-trained models should be download from [here](https://github.com/chenyaofo/pytorch-cifar-models)